-This unit provides an introduction to the foundations of cyber safety and security, and IT security management at the corporate level.
+This subject provides an introduction to the foundations of cyber safety and security, and IT security management at the corporate level.
 This includes examining management issues encountered as a result of threats, policy and initiatives in organisational settings.
 In exploring current and emerging issues relating to IT security management you will develop IT security responses for organisation-based scenarios.

-The associate degree builds on concepts of learning through practice from the diploma by introducing students to more complex learning experiences.
 You will exercise self-awareness, initiative and judgement to manage yourself and professional relationships effectively.
 The application of tacit knowledge and capabilities will be reflected in a Practice Manual.

 Current study term: 20 Feb 22 to 29 May 22